Parul University MBA Admissions 2025

 Formula: Subject + Verb (Past tense) + Object

-Example: Geetha studied at IIM Ahmedabad.
+Example: Geetha studied at the Indian Institute of Management (IIM) Ahmedabad.

 Past Perfect Tense: It refers to an action that happened before another event.